 Nominated Best Actress by the Big Easy Entertainment Awards for her portrayal of Lady in Tennessee Williams’ Orpheus Descending at Southern Rep in New Orleans directed by Jef Hall-Flavin.

-Just wrapped shooting on a SAG indie film called Crater co-written and co-directed by Jack Dilday and Johan Aidt.
+Just wrapped shooting on a SAG indie film called Vessel co-written and co-directed by Jack Dilday and Johan Aidt.
 With Jack Dilday and David Newer.
 Had the best time shooting in the Catskills!
 Can’t wait to see the rough cut.
 A phenomenal filmmaking team!

 I reprised the role of Lady in Tennessee Williams’ Orpheus Descending in New York City at the Theatre at St. Johns Lutheran Church, 81 Christopher Street, pictured here with director Austin Pendleton.